Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/allocator.md

      * @dev Note that the `metadataURI` is *never stored * and is only emitted in the `AllocatorMetadataURIUpdated` event */ function updateAllocatorMetadataURI(string calldata metadataURI) external;

 	/**
-	 * @notice Queues a handoff of the calling operator's delegated stake to a target allocator in 14 days *
-	 * @param allocator the target allocator to handoff delegated stake to
-	 * @param allocatorSignatureAndExpiry the signature of the allocator
-	 * @param allocatorSalt A unique single use value tied to an individual signature.
-	 *
-	 * @dev the handoff must be completed in a separate tx in 14 days. it is permissionless to complete
-	 * @dev further delegations and deposits to the operator are prohibited after this function is called */ function queueAllocatorHandoff(address allocator, SignatureWithExpiry memory allocatorSignatureAndExpiry, bytes32 allocatorSalt) external;

-	/**
-	 * @notice Completes a handoff queued via queueHandoff.
-	 *
-	 * @param operator the operator in the queued handoff
-	 * @param allocator the allocator in the queued handoff
-	 * @param strategies the strategies to be handed off
-	 *
-	 * @dev must be called 14 days after the handoff was queued
-	 * @dev the allocator's shares are incremented by the operators shares for each strategy
-	 * @dev if all strategies are not handed off, this function can be called by anyone else to
-	 * complete the handoff for different strategies
-	 */
-	function completeAllocatorHandoff(address operator, address allocator, IStrategy[] calldata strategies) external;

-	/**
 	 * @notice Selects an allocator for the calling staker